 - What is the current ancillary copyright law in Spain?

-- What will change if this EU copyright law is adopted across the block?
+- What will change when this EU copyright law is adopted across the block?

 - What effects could an ancillary copyright law have in the EU?

 - What effects could an EU ancillary copyright law have for the US?

 European parliament adopts ancillary copyright law for press publishers

 Copyright law reform (previous EU regulations on copyright date from 2001) in the digital online market has been the subject of many, often heated, discussions.
 Articles 11 and 13 of the new draft law are the particular focus of public attention.
 The latter is now called article 17 and is meant to oblige online platforms to check content for copyright infringements before it is published.
 However, critics suspect this may lead to the use of upload filters.
 Article 11, on the other hand, directly concerns ancillary copyright for press publishers.

 The final vote was preceded by major protests.
 More than 100,000 people took to the streets against the reform and Wikipedia in Germany switched off part of the online encyclopedia for a day.
 The EU Parliament nevertheless decided to adopt the copyright reform: 348 MEPs voted in favor.
 On the other hand, there were 274 MEPs who voted against, and 36 abstained.
 After the approval of the European Council – a mere formality – the member states now have two years to translate the directive into national law.

 In July 2018, under great public interest and scrutiny, the EU parliament voted on the draft and rejected it.
 Changes were made following this, most noticeably with the removal of the term ‘upload filter’, and two months later parliament once again voted on it.
 In the second vote, the draft was passed with 438 votes in favor, 226 against and 39 abstentions.